SimCity 4: Digital distribution release

 On July 20, 2010, Electronic Arts released the Deluxe Edition (SimCity 4 and its Rush Hour expansion) for digital download on Steam, a digital distribution service by Valve.
 The game is also available on GOG.com, Direct2Drive and Impulse as well as EA's own Origin service.
 On April 10, 2014, Aspyr released an updated version of their port of the Deluxe Edition on the Mac App Store.
 The updated version includes bug fixes and performance enhancements, native resolution support, and support for the latest versions of Mac OS X.

-Origin Controversy
+EA digital storefront controversy

-Around 2014 it was found out that the copy of SimCity 4 sold on EA's Origin was distributing an outdated "digital version" that had a different checksum which made the game unpatchable even by Maxis' own update utilities.
-This version of the game lacked the stability and modding support compared to those sold on other platforms.
-Following a small outcry from the SimCity 4 community on August 27, 2014, EA pushed an update that replaced the SimCity executable with those being distributed on other platforms.
-However, on February 5, 2017, SimCity community members reported that their copy was downgraded back to the unpatchable "digital version" and EA provided no explanation.
-And as of February 26, 2023 Origin is still distributing the outdated "digital version" while displaying modded versions of the game on its store page.
+Around 2014, it was discovered that the copy of SimCity 4 sold on EA's own digital distribution platforms (Origin and later the EA App) was an outdated "digital version" that had a different checksum, rendering the game unpatchable even by Maxis' own update utilities.
+This version of the game lacked the stability and modding capabilities compared to those sold on other platforms, such as Steam or GOG.com.
+Following a small outcry from the SimCity 4 community on August 27, 2014, EA pushed an update that replaced the SimCity executable with the one being distributed on other platforms.
+However, on February 5, 2017, SimCity community members reported that their copy was once again downgraded to the unpatchable "digital version," to which EA provided no explanation.
+During this duration, the SimCity 4 storefront page utilized screenshots containing community-made mods which were impossible to use on this version of the game.
+On June 1, 2023, EA once again upgraded the game to the version sold on other platforms.